olleharstedt/olleharstedt.github.io/_posts/2024-05-25-report-generating-domain-specific-language-php.markdown

 The formats I considered simple enough to try out:

-* S-expressions, because it can be lexed and parsed in a handful of lines
+* [S-expressions](https://en.wikipedia.org/wiki/S-expression), because it can be lexed and parsed in a handful of lines
-* Forth-like, for the same reason
+* [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language))-like, for the same reason
 * JSON, because it's common in web and fairly easy to read (with some syntax highlight)

-There are no good lexer/parser libs to PHP that are actively maintained, sadly.
+I found no good lexer/parser libs to PHP that are actively maintained, sadly.

 The DSL should be able to seamlessly blend: